renegadevi/scripts-and-snippets/MacOS/install-macos-vmwarefusion.md

 # How to install MacOS BigSur in VMWare Fusion

-You do not need to be running BigSur to be able to use a BigSur in a VM and not even newest version of VMWare Fusion, neither latest updates.
-This works tested and used this on VMWare Fusion 11 on Mojave.
+You do not need to be running BigSur to be able to use a BigSur in a VM and not even latest version or updates for VMWare Fusion.
+This method works great and is tested as far back as VMWare Fusion 11 on Mojave.

 *Note: Due to the nature of MacOS and virtualization you won't get a fully smooth GPU performance.
 If you're on latest VMware Fusion 12, they have added support for eGPU, however afaik, there's no support for GPU-passthrough (yet).*